Gaurav-2803/Notes/SQL.md

   - `DESCRIBE table_name;` command can be used to retrieve info about table.

-3.  ## DCL - Data Control Language

-4.  ## DML - Data Manipulation Language
+3.  ## DML - Data Manipulation Language

 - ##### DML statements are used for performing queries on the data within database objects or rows in table.